 From proving and striving into letting go and surrendering.

 And thus, more and more women today complain about not having a solid, stable masculine man.

 But a masculine (and everything else) thrives upon feminine energy.
-If a woman is depleted and exhausted and burned out — it’s a not a pleasant space to be in for anyone and a masculine man won’t be able to recharge and sustain in a depleted energy.
+If a woman is depleted and exhausted and burned out — it’s not a pleasant space to be in for anyone and a masculine man won’t be able to recharge and sustain from a place of depleted energy.

 A woman is like a gas station for a man.